Macrometacorp/docs/docs/search/patterns.md

   }
 ```

-This should result in 75 review comments as shown below,
+This should query 75 review comments:

 | Property_Name | Review_Rating |
 | --- | --- |